jyotshnanaidu/GVSU-CIS-641-JYO/docs/software_requirements_specification_final.md

 - **3.5** The application shall offer a search feature to filter the session-based password history.

 ### 4. Password Strength Analysis
-- **4.1** The application shall display a strength indicator (e.g., weak, moderate, strong) for the generated password based on predefined rules.
+- **4.1** The application shall display a strength indicator in the form of an image instead of progress bar.
-- **4.2** The application shall provide feedback on how to improve password strength (e.g., "Add special characters").
+- **4.2** The application shall use third party API to check breach status.
-- **4.3** The application shall include a visual representation of strength (e.g., a progress bar).
+- **4.3** The application shall include a confirmation right next to password indicating breach status.
 - **4.4** The strength evaluation algorithm shall follow NIST guidelines for password complexity.
-- **4.5** The application shall display warnings for weak passwords when users attempt to save or copy them.
+- **4.5** The application shall display warnings for breached passwords when users attempt to copy them.

 ### 5. User Interface Features
 - **5.1** The application shall provide a responsive design to ensure usability across devices of various sizes.
-- **5.2** The application shall support both light and dark modes for user convenience.
+- **5.2** The application shall support rich interface in adherence to design principles
-- **5.3** The user interface shall feature tooltips explaining each feature or option.
+- **5.3** The user interface shall feature tooltips explaining each feature or option wherever required.
 - **5.4** The application shall use keyboard shortcuts for commonly used actions like generating or copying passwords.
-- **5.5** The application shall display error messages for invalid inputs (e.g., password length out of range).
+- **5.5** The application shall display error messages for invalid scenarios.

 ---